isaacs/minimatch/README.md

 `+(a|{b),c)}`, which would not be valid in bash or zsh, is expanded **first** into the set of `+(a|b)` and `+(a|c)`, and those patterns are checked for validity.
 Since those two are valid, matching proceeds.

+Note that `fnmatch(3)` in libc is an extremely naive string comparison matcher, which does not do anything special for slashes.
+This library is designed to be used in glob searching and file walkers, and so it does do special things with `/`.
+Thus, `foo*` will not match `foo/bar` in this library, even though it would in `fnmatch(3)`.